xet7/TSC/smc/docs/scripting/eato.md

   the `pixmaps/` directory directly as this is what SMC itself expects.
 Note the argument should terminate with a trailing slash (to indicate it’s a directory).

+uid (nil)
+: UID to assign to this sprite.
+UIDs already in use cause an error.

 #### Return value